nanego/my-dcim/README.md

 My DCIM
 ================

-This Ruby On Rails app is a tool build to effectively manage data center infrastructures.
+This Ruby On Rails app is a tool built to effectively manage data center infrastructures.